The geometry of CP symmetry in Kaluza-Klein models

 It establishes that, on the same submersion backgrounds, the dimensionally reduced Weyl equation in general exhibits chiral couplings of 4D fermions and massive gauge fields.
 This is a new way to circumvent well-known no-go arguments against the existence of chiral fermions in KK models \cite{CS, Wetterich83a, Wetterich83, Witten83}.

 Extended reviews of the Kaluza-Klein framework can be found in \cite{Bailin, Bou, CFD, CJBook, Duff, WessonOverduin, Witten81}.
 Some of the early original references are \cite{Kaluza, Klein, EB, Jordan, Thiry, DeWitt, Kerner, Cho}.
 This paper follows the treatment given in \cite{Bap1, Bap2, Bap3} of massive gauge fields, Higgs-like scalars and spinors.
 Clear limitations of the present analysis are that it is classical, all throughout, and that it investigates mainly the mathematical properties of the theories.
-So no phenomenology at this point.
-It also does not discuss the dynamical origin of the vaccum metrics on $K$.
-It just assumes existence and stability of some $g_K$.
+So no phenomenology at this stage.
+It also does not discuss the dynamical origin of the vacuum metric on $K$.
+It assumes the existence and stability of some $g_K$.
 Then it relates the properties of 4D fermions and gauge fields to the properties of that metric.
 We now give an overview of the main results in the paper.